kemacdonald/Anime/README.md

 # Anime

-Raw data, tidy data, and analysis/visualization code for Anime project.
+Raw data and codebase for Anime project.
+This work investigates whether disambiguation strategies used to infer word meanings are limited to pragmatic or lexically specific input.